carmartins-dev/portfolio/projects/arpg_prototype.md

 style="width:100%; max-width:540px; height:auto;"></video>

 ### Exploration
 Outside of battle, the player can still use melee attacks and magic spells on interactable objects.
 Throughout the game, the player can make use of these mechanics to solve puzzles and progress through the maps.
 For example, in the initial tutorial, the player must use melee attacks to break an obstacle in order to advance.
-This approach is also used to teach the player how to use the magic spells.<br>
+A similar approach is used later on to teach the player how to use the magic spells.<br>
 <video src="assets/arpg_prototype/breaking_object.mp4"
 autoplay
 loop